 4. Make Helpful Suggestions

 Don’t just be a Standard Sally, secure the assignment and deliver it before the deadline.

 Instead, think of add-on services that you could offer to help your freelance writing clients succeed in their goals.

 Are they trying to gain more website traffic?
 Suggest social media content ideas that you can write for them alongside a blog post.
 Are they trying to advertise a new product via your Instagram feed?
-Recommend a package that includes your Stories and multiple feed posts over a particular time frame so that they can gain more exposure.
+Recommend a package that includes multiple feed and Story posts over a particular time frame so they can gain more exposure.

 Similarly, if a client asks you for topic ideas for your article, suggest several.
 Why?
-Well, not only have plenty to choose from, but you increase the chances of them wanting you to proceed with more than one.
+Well, not only have plenty to choose from, but you increase the chances of them wanting to work with you on more than one.
 Wink-wink.